What's in YOUR wallet?

 \subsection{The pennies-first big spender}

 We have seen that while the minimalist spender carries $4.7$ coins on average, the big spender carries significantly more.
-We can narrow the gap by spending pennies in an intelligent way.
-For example, if your wallet state is $\{1, 1, 1, 1\}$ and the price is $99$ cents, then it is easy to see that spending the four pennies will result in fewer coins than not.
+We can narrow the gap by spending pennies more intelligently.
+For example, if the wallet state is $\{1, 1, 1, 1\}$ and the price is $99$ cents, then it is easy to see that spending the four pennies will result in fewer coins than not.

 To determine which coins to pay with, the \emph{pennies-first big spender} first computes the price modulo $5$.
 If he has enough pennies to cover this price, he hands those pennies to the cashier and subtracts them from the price.
 Then he behaves as a big spender, paying for the modified price.